Tonia-mali/alx-low_level_programming/0x15-file_io/README.md

 #!/bin/bash
-this README.md is for file input and output
+This README.md is for file input and output